 For more information regarding the specific affinity groups that are offered or if you would like to help start an Affinity Group, contact LGBTQI Life Program Coordinator, Roberta Nelson (they/them) at email@example.com.
 615-322-3330, or stop by the Office of LGBTQI Life located in the K.C.
 Potter Center.

-If you are searching for confidential support provided by Psychological & Counseling Center staff, please visit the Psychological & Counseling Center to learn more about the Continuum group.
+If you are searching for confidential support provided by Psychological & Counseling Center staff, please visit the University Counseling Center to learn more about the Continuum group.

 Vanderbilt Ace/Aro Affinity Group: The Ace/Aro affinity group provides a supportive space for people who identify on the asexual and/or aromantic spectrums to discuss their experiences as it relates to navigating both queer and heteronormative spaces.